ihtnc/advent-of-code-js/README.md

 The [`SolutionDetails`](app/components/solution-details.tsx#L10) component is used to display the answer to a specific challenge as well as display a code snippet that was used to derive the answer.
 It looks for the code snippets for a particular challenge in the `/app/actions/text-content/files` folder.

 > [!NOTE]
-> When displaying the code, `import`, `export`, and type definition statements (`type`, `interface`, `enum`) are automatically stripped off.
+> When displaying the code, `import`, `export`, type definition statements (`type`, `interface`, `enum`), and unnecessary comments (linter directive comments) are automatically stripped off.

 > [!WARNING]
-> The solution code files should not contain any sensitive information, as they will be displayed on the application.
+> The solution code files should not contain any sensitive information, as they will be displayed in the application.

 ## TypeDetails component
 The [`TypeDetails`](app/components/type-details.tsx#L8) component is used to display the various types used when solving all parts of the challenge.
 It looks for a particular type definition file that corresponds to a particular challenge in the `/app/actions/text-contents/files` folder.

 > [!NOTE]
-> When displaying the types, `import` statements are automatically stripped off.
+> When displaying the types, `import` statements, and unnecessary comments (linter directive comments) are automatically stripped off.
 The `export` keyword before each type definition statements (`type`, `interface`, `enum`) are also automatically stripped off if they exist.

 > [!WARNING]
-> The type definition files should not contain any sensitive information, as they will be displayed on the application.
+> The type definition files should not contain any sensitive information, as they will be displayed in the application.

 ## Debugging
 1. Start the application with server debugging enabled by running `npm run debug`.